 Traditional British Christmas Cake

 - Remove the cake and allow to cool on a wire rack in the cake pan until cooled.
-Once cooled, remove from the pan and allow to cool completely on the wire rack.
-Before storing, use a fine skewer to poke holes intermittently throughout the cake surface to feed brandy or sherry (2 - 3 tablespoon at a time) to the cake.
+Once cooled, remove it from the pan and allow to cool completely on the wire rack.
+Before storing, use a fine skewer to poke holes intermittently throughout the cake surface to feed brandy or sherry (2 - 3 tablespoons at a time) to the cake.

 - Cover with a double layer of parchment paper, then wrap in aluminum foil to store in a cool place until reedy to cover and apply icing before serving (up to 3 months for feeding the brandy or sherry to the cake). *Keep the parchment paper in place between feedings, as it will help to keep the cake moist.